-The Chief Administrative Officer
+Chief Administrative Officer

-Philip Stevens is the Chief Administrative Officer for the Army & Air Force Exchange Service (Exchange).
 The Exchange is a non-appropriated fund entity of the Department of Defense.
-Established in 1895, the Exchange today is the 56th largest retail organization in the U.S. With annual revenue of $8.3 billion, the Exchange employs approximately 34,000 associates, including military personnel.
+Established in 1895, the Exchange is the 54th largest retail organization in the U.S. With annual revenues of $8.2 billion, the Exchange employs approximately 29,000 associates, including military personnel.
 In the last 10 years, the Exchange benefit has provided $3.5 billion in earnings for critical military Quality-of-Life programs such as outfitting 712,000 Warfighters at cost annually, providing school meal support for Department of Defense Education Activity facilities overseas and delivering needed services to locations impacted by natural disasters.

-The Exchange operates more than 2,700 facilities, including department and convenience stores, gas stations, restaurants, theaters, and other specialty retail businesses on military installations in all 50 states, five U.S. territories and 36 countries.
-Additionally, the Exchange operates an approximately $2.6 billion receivables credit card portfolio.
-In order to support combat readiness and provide foreign-based service members and their families with U.S. products, the Exchange also operates bakeries in Europe and Asia and water plants in Europe under six licenses from U.S. consumer goods companies, including Wonder Bread, Krispy Kreme and Culligan.
+To support combat readiness and provide foreign-based service members and their families with U.S. products, the Exchange operates bakeries in Europe and Asia and water bottling plants in Europe under 10 brand licenses from U.S. consumer goods companies, including Wonder Bread, Krispy Kreme and Culligan.